25 Scrum Process Best Practices that Set Your Agile Workflow for Efficiency

 a.
 A product owner or a customer reads user stories or describes features to estimators.

 b.
 Each estimator receives the cards with number values like 0, 1, 2, 3, 5, 8, 13, 20.
 These values represent the number of units in which the team estimates (e.g. hours).

 c.
 The estimators discuss the features and then select cards that represent their estimates holding them with backs tuned up.

 d.
 All cards are revealed at the same time.
 If all estimators selected the same value, it becomes the estimate.

 e.
 If not, the estimators discuss the estimates they give.
 The highest and the lowest estimators explain their opinions.
 After that, all estimators reselect estimate cards again.
 This process is repeated until the consensus is achieved.

 This technique is an effective way to achieve more accurate and balanced estimates.

-Cards for Planning Poker may include some other nuances depending on a type of a deck.
+Cards for Planning Poker may include some other nuances depending on the type of deck.
 Image source: grow.org.ua

 11. Plan 6-hour day to mitigate risks

-Many risks can happen along the sprint progression.
-For instance, someone from a team members can suddenly be absent.
+Many risks can develop along the sprint progression.
+For instance, someone from a team can unexpectedly be absent.
 A good practice to handle absences is to plan six-hour days leaving the remaining two hours each day for risk mitigation.
 Another way is to plan for a particular percentage of the team to be absent.